-The Bonds will be offered when, as and if issued by the District and received by the Underwriters, subject to the approval of legality by Hawkins Delafield & Wood LLP, Los Angeles, California, Bond Counsel.
-Certain matters will be passed upon for the District by Sidley Austin LLP, San Francisco, California, Special Tax Counsel.
+The Bonds will be offered when, as and if issued by the District and received by the Underwriters, subject to the approval of legality by Sidley Austin LLP, San Francisco, California, Bond Counsel.
 Certain legal matters will also be passed upon for the District by its Disclosure Counsel, Hawkins Delafield & Wood LLP, Los Angeles, California, and by the District's General Counsel, and for the Underwriters by their counsel, Orrick, Herrington & Sutcliffe LLP, Los Angeles, California.
 Tamalpais Advisors, Inc. - Kelling, Northcross & Nobriga, A Joint Venture, is serving as Financial Advisor to the District in connection with the issuance of the Bonds.
-The Bonds, in book-entry form, will be available for delivery through DTC in New York, New York on or about October 15, 2009.
+The Bonds, in book-entry form, will be available for delivery through the facilities of DTC in New York, New York on or about May 6, 2010.